 What makes the Variable Sunbird beautiful

 There are so many things I love about this shot.
-Let’s start with the sunbird himself.
+Sometimes the best wildlife photography starts with the bird itself, in this case, the Variable Sunbird.
 His feathers, exquisite shades ranging from royal blue, to turquoise, then green and yellow are almost iridescent.
 His beak designed to get into specific difficult places adds surprising interest to his face.
 I was able to catch the light in his eye with patience.
 Yes, you can accomplish the same with a flash, but when you do, you are in danger of scaring away the bird.
-I stood below the tree as he moved through it and came back with a large variety of poses.
-I like this one the best, in which he is perched on a diagonal, his head pointing to the lower left corner of the frame.
+In order to achieve a photo that can be considered some of the best wildlife photography, I stood below the tree as he moved through it and came back with a large variety of poses.
+I like this one the best, in which he is perched on a diagonal, his head pointing to the lower-left corner of the frame.
 Top that with those gorgeous white blossoms and you get the kind of shot that makes my heart sing.

 It’s the males that truly stick out